-4.6.1.1.
+5.3.4.1.
 Container Subject Policy Context Handler

-All Jakarta Servlet and Jakarta Enterprise Beans containers must register a PolicyContextHandler whose getContext method returns a javax.security.auth.Subject object when invoked with the key "javax.security.auth.Subject.container".
+All Jakarta Enterprise Beans containers must register a PolicyContextHandler whose getContext method returns a javax.security.auth.Subject object when invoked with the key "javax.security.auth.Subject.container".

 When this handler is activated as the result of a policy decision performed by a container before dispatch into a component, this handler must return a Subject containing the principals and credentials of the "caller" of the component.

-When activated from the scope of a dispatched call, this handler must return a Subject containing the principals and credentials of the "caller" of the activation of the handler.
-The identity established by the container prior to the activation of the handler.
-The identity (e.g. when a Jakarta Enterprise Beans component calls isCallerInRole).
+When activated from the scope of a dispatched call, this handler must return a Subject containing the principals and credentials corresponding to the identity established by the container prior to the activation of the handler.

+The identity established by the container will either be the component's runAs identity or the caller's identity (e.g. when a Jakarta Enterprise Beans component calls isCallerInRole).
 In all cases, if the identity of the corresponding Subject has not been established or authenticated, this handler must return the value null.

-4.6.1.2.
+5.3.4.2.
 SOAPMessage Policy Context Handler